 The city's many politicians and their expense accounts ensure that Washington DC has some fantastic dining options to suit every budget and taste.
-From glamorous upmarket restaurants dripping with style, to roadside stalls and eateries, this city has all kinds of food.
+From glamorous upmarket restaurants dripping with style, to roadside stalls and eateries, this city offers many kinds of cuisine for many different budgets.

 Fresh seafood, crab, oysters and rock fish are among the most popular choices on restaurant menus, with special emphasis on dishes made with locally-caught crabs, such as crab cakes, blue crabs, crab legs, crab soup and even Crab Chips, a brand of potato chip unique to Washington DC.
 A popular spice is Old Bay, which is locally made and used to season just about everything from peaches to popcorn.

-Most restaurants are centred around the Midtown, downtown and Penn Quarter areas with the very upmarket eateries close to Capitol Hill and frequented by a largely business crowd.
+Most restaurants are centred around the Midtown, downtown and Penn Quarter areas with the very upmarket eateries close to Capitol Hill and frequented by businessmen and businesswomen.
 Dupont Circle and the West End are also great areas for restaurants.
 A tip of about 15 percent is expected in restaurants and it is customary to make reservations before dining out.

 Located in an 18th-century federal townhouse, 1789 is divided into five themed dining rooms, resplendent with fireplaces and period furniture.
 The setting combined with the food to make this a premiere dining experience presided over by Chef Nathan Beauchamp.
 His 'keep it simple' approach is enhanced by the best quality ingredients, and complemented by excellent wine pairings.
 Fish and meat dishes are followed by a list of decadent desserts.
 There is also a good-value pre-theatre menu available, as well as an 'after hours' menu catering to those who prefer a post-performance dinner.
 Reservations essential.
 Open for dinner nightly.

 Address: 1226 36th Street NW

 Telephone: (202) 965 1789